jinningwang/best-of-ps/.github/ISSUE_TEMPLATE/03_update-category.md

 ---
-name: "🏷 Add or update a category"
+name: "\U0001F3F7 Add or update a category"
 about: Do you like to suggest a new project category or update an existing one?
 title: ''
-labels: 'category'
+labels: category
 assignees: ''

 ---